 The goal of such a use case is to leverage contextual data to optimise energy use and reduce overhead costs, enabling efficiencies, such as auto-idling of assets that aren’t being utilised.
 In addition, smart energy management systems could hold the key to unlocking the potential of greater grid interactivity for industrial companies.

-A smart energy management system is a computer-based system designed to monitor, control, measure, and optimise energy consumption in a building, factory, or any facility.
-The systems can connect electricity-consuming systems, such as HVAC, lighting, and manufacturing equipment, with meters, sensors, and other devices that can track, measure, and aggregate the data internally and potentially communicate with the utility or grid operator to time interactions, such as energy purchases during cheaper, off-peak hours; participation in demand-response events; EV managed charging programs; and transmission of surplus energy as part of other utility or grid operator programs.
+A smart energy management system is a computer-based system designed to monitor, control, measure and optimise energy consumption in a building, factory, or any facility.
+The systems can connect electricity-consuming systems, such as HVAC, lighting and manufacturing equipment, with meters, sensors and other devices that can track, measure and aggregate the data internally and potentially communicate with the utility or grid operator to time interactions, such as energy purchases during cheaper, off-peak hours; participation in demand-response events; EV managed charging programmes; and transmission of surplus energy as part of other utility or grid operator programmes.

 One of the first types of energy management solutions that companies often implement is flexible load programmes, typically offered by utilities or regional grid operators.
 A common type of programme is demand response, in which the utility or grid operator pays businesses to reduce energy use when supply is needed.11